 Robert Atkinson Hudspeth, a 44 years old dentist practised at number 84.
 His wife of 14 years, Jessie Mary, 46, lived with him in her native town although they had had no children.
 The Hudspeths had two servants Edith May Monk,23, also born in Hertford who was the cook and general domestic and Emily Elizabeth Pegram, 22, the housemaid born in the village of Westmill near Buntingford.
 The premises had twelve rooms and a garden.

-At number 86 lived James Lively Gregory, a Professor of Music, 51, from Old Windsor, who worked on his own.
-He lived with his wife of 7 years, Ellen Victoria, 36, from Gibraltar and their three children Alan Joseph, 5; Jean Mary Roden, 3; and 1 year old David Rupert who had a nurse maid, Ethel Gladys Godfrey, 15, from West Hampstead, to look after him.
+At number 86 lived James Lively Gregory, a Professor of Music, 51, from Old Windsor, who owned a music shop.
+His wife of 7 years, Ellen Victoria, 36, from Gibraltar had previously been a teacher at Christ’s Hospital.
+They lived with their three children Alan Joseph, 5; Jean Mary Roden, 3; and 1 year old David Rupert who had a nurse maid, Ethel Gladys Godfrey, 15, from West Hampstead, to look after him.
 All the children had been born in Hertford.
 One other child had died.
 The general domestic servant in the 10 room household was Rose Jane Hurley, 22 from N. Islington.
 This house also had a garden.

-Mr. Gregory was also the organist at All Saints’ Church.
+Mr. Gregory was the organist at All Saints’ Church and taught music to the girls at Christ’s Hospital and the boys at Hertford Grammar School.
 In 1914 he would be Music Master at the Millenary Pageant which was organised to commemorate 1000 years since the Saxon King Edward the Elder ordered the building of the two burghs, one each side of the river, which eventually became the town of Hertford.

 Mr. Gregory died on the evening of 13th October, 1915 in the only air-raid on Hertford in the war when 55 bombs were dropped on the town from an airship.